MrDay2Day/NodeJs_Express_Server_Template/README.md

 ## What did I build **Repo**?

 Simple I am a **developer** who creates a lot of _servers_ and I often find myself _copying_ and _pasting_ from previous projects the same code.
-So I said to myself why not just create a _general template_ that has all the things I used most in my favorite worse language `Javascript` with a bit of seasoning being `Typescript`.
+So I said to myself why not just create a _general template_ that has all the things I use most in my favorite worse language `Javascript` with a bit of seasoning being `Typescript`.

 So I've integrated a lot of 3rd party packages and services which I know a lot of people will love and also so honorary mentions from my favorites' list.